Become A UC Master Gardener of Monterey and Santa Cruz Counties

 - Reside in Santa Cruz, Monterey, or San Benito County.

-- Attend ONE of four application information sessions, held at the UC Cooperative Extension Office at Watsonville or Salinas.
+- Attend ONE of our application information sessions, held at the UC Cooperative Extension Office at Watsonville or Salinas.

 - Have previous gardening experience and be willing to share your knowledge and skills with others.

-- Submit a complete program application and, if invited, participate in a selection interview.
+- Submit a complete program application, attend an information meeting, and if invited, participate in a selection interview.

 Selected applicants must: